jonathonreed/atrf-journal/_posts/2017-05-21-calvin-white-mikmaq-elder.md

 <iframe width="100%" height="200" scrolling="no" frameborder="no" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/323792482&amp;color=ff5500&amp;auto_play=false&amp;hide_related=false&amp;show_comments=true&amp;show_user=true&amp;show_reposts=false&amp;visual=true"></iframe>

-<blockquote>Culture is not smoking a pipe or using sweetgrass or smudging, that&rsquo;s only one, that&rsquo;s the spiritual aspect of culture.
-Culture is holistic, it&rsquo;s how you live, it&rsquo;s the things you eat, the knowledge of how you prepare food, how do you relate to your neighbour, how do you relate to your family, that&rsquo;s what culture is.</blockquote>
+<blockquote>&ldquo;Culture is not smoking a pipe or using sweetgrass or smudging, that&rsquo;s only one, that&rsquo;s the spiritual aspect of culture.
+Culture is holistic, it&rsquo;s how you live, it&rsquo;s the things you eat, the knowledge of how you prepare food, how do you relate to your neighbour, how do you relate to your family, that&rsquo;s what culture is.&rdquo;</blockquote>

 Indigenous culture in Newfoundland was intact when Calvin began mobilizing in 1970, but deteriorating fast.
 That deterioration was having consequences for the social well-being of First Nation communities as well as on the ecological stability of the island.

 <iframe width="100%" height="200" scrolling="no" frameborder="no" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/323792495&amp;color=ff5500&amp;auto_play=false&amp;hide_related=false&amp;show_comments=true&amp;show_user=true&amp;show_reposts=false&amp;visual=true"></iframe>

-<blockquote>As important as our [provincial] education system is, our education system fails to teach us about preservation.</blockquote>
+<blockquote>&ldquo;As important as our [provincial] education system is, our education system fails to teach us about preservation.&rdquo;</blockquote>

 <iframe width="100%" height="200" scrolling="no" frameborder="no" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/323792502&amp;color=ff5500&amp;auto_play=false&amp;hide_related=false&amp;show_comments=true&amp;show_user=true&amp;show_reposts=false&amp;visual=true"></iframe>

-<blockquote>We lose all sight of responsibility to the future generations and that&rsquo;s the battle, that&rsquo;s the struggle, that&rsquo;s the struggle to try to convince people that there are certain things we need to hang on to, we need to keep intact, there are values we need.</blockquote>
+<blockquote>&ldquo;We lose all sight of responsibility to the future generations and that&rsquo;s the battle, that&rsquo;s the struggle, that&rsquo;s the struggle to try to convince people that there are certain things we need to hang on to, we need to keep intact, there are values we need.&rdquo;</blockquote>

 Calvin's values were present in everything he talked about, from his grandfather's teachings to the education of his children.
 He criticized materialism and corruption and governmental control.
 At one point he laughed a bit and paused.
 "I'm radical," he said, "I can't help it."